Nikola Čumić: Olympiacos

 On 19 December 2019, Olympiacos officially announced the signing of Čumić for a transfer fee estimated in the region of €500,000; he would remain in his former club until the end of the 2019–20 season.
 On 16 September 2020, he joined Sporting de Gijón of the Spanish Segunda División on loan for one year.

 On 31 August 2021, he joined Luzern on a season-long loan.

 Vojvodina

 On 1 September 2022, Čumić signed a three-year deal with Serbian SuperLiga club Vojvodina, for an undisclosed fee.

 Rubin Kazan

 On 14 September 2023, Čumić signed a four-year deal with Russian Premier League club Rubin Kazan, for an undisclosed fee.

+On 1 February 2026, Čumić was loaned to Zaragoza in the Spanish Segunda División until the end of the 2025–26 season.

+Partizan

+On 18 August 2026, Čumić returned to Serbia and signed a two-season contract with Partizan.

 International career

 Čumić was called up to the senior Serbia national team for the first time in June 2023 for a friendly against Jordan, but remained on the bench in the game.
 He made his debut on 12 October 2024 in a UEFA Nations League game against Switzerland.
 He substituted Veljko Birmančević in the 88th minute, as Serbia won 2–0.